HiamBallesta/event_management_system/README.md

 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - Start adding content, for example, a [db/schema.cds](db/schema.cds).

+## Deployment steps

+- You must open this project in SAP BAS and configure all necessary resources
+- Run `npm run deploy`

 ## Learn More